rmcanany/SolidEdgeHousekeeper/README.md

 - `Project %{System.Project Name}`
 - `%{System.Material}\%{System.Sheet Metal Gage}`

+One more thing about those properties.
+Some aren't "real properties", but rather `Exposed variables`.
+In those cases, you have to refer to the `Exposed name`.
+That can get tricky for variables automatically exposed by Solid Edge, as some utilize the local language.

+One recent example is the sheet metal variable `MaterialThickness`.
+In English it's exposed as `%{Custom.Material Thickness}`, in Polish it's `%{Custom.Grubość materiału}`, etc. It gets even a bit more complicated.
+I had a recent report that `%{Custom.Material Thickness}` works even if Polish is in use, but only if the file was a `*.par` `Switched to PSM`.
+Anyway, what's important is to check the `Variable Table` and see what the `Exposed Name` actually is.

 Another option to create the new file or subdirectory name is to use the Expression Editor.
 This can be especially handy if an `If` statement is needed for any reason.
 For details on the Expression Editor, refer to the [<ins>**Edit Properties Help Topic**</ins>](https://github.com/rmcanany/SolidEdgeHousekeeper/blob/master/HelpTopics.md#edit-properties).
 You'll have to scroll down a bit to see it.

 You can enter a subdirectory formula even if `Original directory` is enabled.
 In that case, it is interpreted as a subdirectory under the original directory.